 The Ford Family Foundation works to provide small grants to organizations in response to unexpected needs or simple projects.
 These grants are highly competitive and limited.
 A shorter application is used, and the requests are reviewed by staff regularly.
 If your project does not fit this category, check out our other Current Funding Opportunities.

 We give priority to short-term grant requests for simple projects, unforeseen emergencies that interrupt programming or services, and one-off events or activities.
+We also prioritize projects where our grant dollars are used to complete the funding of the project or program.
 Examples of grants: